mblayman/mattlayman.com/content/django-riffs/2022-02-06-setting-sites.md

 ## Summary

-In this article,
+In this episode,
-you learned about Django settings and how to manage the configuration of your application.
+we learned about Django settings and how to manage the configuration of your application.
 We covered: